rtcweb-wg/mdns-ice-candidates/draft-ietf-mmusic-mdns-ice-candidates.md

 This document proposes an overall solution to this problem by extending
 {{ICESDP}} to allow ICE implementations to register ephemeral mDNS {{RFC6762}}
-names for local private IP addresses, and then provide those names, rather than the IP addresses, in their ICE candidates.
+names for local IP addresses, and then provide those names, rather than the IP addresses, in their ICE candidates.
 While this technique is intended to benefit WebRTC implementations in web browsers, by preventing collection of private IP addresses by arbitrary web pages, it can also be used by any